 We’d like to get to know you, and our mothers raised us right.
 We know it’s polite to introduce ourselves before we ask the same of you.
 So here’s a little a bit about us—Susan Mitchell and Paul Mitchell —and why we think Reiki is such a powerful force for healing.

-Paul Mitchell has been doing Reiki now for thirty years, much of that time teaching others Reiki so that they can better care for themselves and their families and friends.
+has been doing Reiki for forty years, much of that time teaching others Reiki so that they can better care for themselves and their families and friends.
 Paul has worked extensively with Phyllis Lei Furumoto, Hawayo Takata’s granddaughter and successor.
-With the support and prompting of Phyllis, Paul has taken his place as a teacher and leader in the worldwide Reiki community.
-He has traveled to over 22 countries doing classes, retreats, and workshops facilitating the ongoing process of healing and growth in Reiki.
+Paul is a teacher and leader in the worldwide Reiki community.
+He has traveled to over 26 countries doing classes, retreats, and workshops facilitating the ongoing process of healing and growth in Reiki.

 Our personal stories